darshanmandge/Cluster/README.md

 Optional Xming server could be used to see gui along with command line.

 g.
-Download and install Xming Server: https://sourceforge.net/projects/xming/
+Download and install [https://sourceforge.net/projects/xming/](Xming Server)

 h.
 Launch Xming Server before logging in through Putty.